Accelerated proximal gradient methods (updated)

 Additional lectures (from previous editions of the course)

 Homework solutions and grades are posted on the EEweb course website.
 (Follow the links to “Assignments” or “Grades”.)

-D. Bertsekas, Nonlinear Programming, Athena Scientific.
+D. Bertsekas, Convex Optimization Algorithms, Athena Scientific.

 D. Bertsekas and J. Tsitsiklis, Parallel and Distributed Computation, Athena Scientific.

 Y. Nesterov, Introductory Lectures on Convex Optimization: A Basic Course, Kluwer.

 J. Nocedal and S. Wright, Numerical Optimization (Springer).